Isipathana College

-Isipathana College (Sinhala: ඉසිපතන විද්යාලය) previously known as Greenlands College.
-Isipathana College is a national school for boys in Colombo, Western Province, Sri Lanka.
+Isipathana College (Sinhala: ඉසිපතන විද්යාලය) previously known as Greenlands College, is a national school for boys in Colombo, Western Province, Sri Lanka.
 It was established in January 1952.
-Presently it provides primary and secondary education on a campus of 11 acres ranging from grades 1 to 13, with an enrolment of more than 7,500+ students.
+Presently, it provides primary and secondary education on a campus of 11 acres ranging from grades 1 to 13, with an enrolment of more than 7,500+ students.

-It provides education from Grades 1 to 13 in Sinhala, Tamil and English language.
+It provides education from Grades 1 to 13 in Sinhala, Tamil and English languages.
 The college students are known as Isipathanians whilst past pupils are known as Old Isipathanians.

 History

-The school commenced in January 1952, with an intake of 400 boys, the overflow of students from the Royal Preparatory School, Greenlands College was established in a coconut grove amidst Havelock Town on Greenlands Road (after which it was named), on approximately 7 acre.
+The school commenced in January 1952, with an intake of 400 boys, the overflow of students from the Royal Preparatory School.
+Greenlands College was established in a coconut grove amidst Havelock Town on Greenlands Road (after which it was named), on approximately 7 acre.